mattermost/docs/source/deployment/bulk-loading-data-format.rst

 <http://jsonlines.org>`_ file with the following objects, each on its own line in the file.
 The objects must occur in the file in the order listed.

 Version
   Mandatory.
 The Version object must be the first line in the file, and must occur only once.
+The version is the version of the bulk importer tool, which is currently ``1``.
 Scheme
   Optional.
 If present, Scheme objects must occur after the Version object but before any Team objects.
 Emoji